What Actually Happens in a Free Therapy Consultation in Pasadena (And Why This One Feels Different)

 My free consultations are 20 minutes, and I prefer to do them on video rather than phone.

-There's a clinical reason for that.
-So much of what matters in therapy happens below the level of words and exists in affect, in nervous system response, and in what shows up on someone’s face.
+There is a clinical reason for that.
+So much of what matters in therapy happens below the level of words.
+It lives in affect, in nervous system response, and in what shows up on someone's face when they're talking about something that matters.
 Video lets us actually read each other.
 It gives me a better sense of how you're experiencing what you're sharing, and it gives you a better sense of how I hold it.

-There's also a practical reason.
-If you're considering virtual therapy — which I offer to clients across California and Nevada — a video consultation gives you a real sense of what that experience actually feels like.
+There is also a practical reason.
+If you're considering virtual therapy, which I offer to clients across California and Nevada, a video consultation gives you a real felt sense of what that experience actually feels like before you commit to anything.

 What Actually Happens in a Free Therapy Consultation

-Most people expect a therapy consultation to feel like an interview — answer some questions, get a sense of the therapist's vibe, maybe hear about rates and availability.
+Most people expect a therapy consultation to feel like an interview.
+They assume they'll answer some questions, get a sense of the therapist's vibe, and maybe hear about rates and availability.

 That's not quite how I approach it.

-From the moment we connect, I'm already thinking clinically — not from a distance, but from genuine curiosity about you.
+From the moment we connect, I'm already thinking clinically.
+Not from a distance, but from genuine curiosity about you.
 I want to know what's making you curious about therapy right now.
-Not your whole history.
-Not everything that's ever happened.
-Just: what's bringing you here, in this season of your life?
+Not your whole history, not everything that's ever happened, just what's bringing you here in this particular season of your life.

-And then we go one layer deeper: what would need to be true for you to know something had actually shifted?
+And then we go one layer deeper.
+I'll ask something like: what would need to be true for you to know something had actually shifted?

 How ACT Shapes My Therapy Approach From the Very First Session

-I work from an ACT framework — Acceptance and Commitment Therapy — which means I’m less focused on eliminating symptoms and more focused on helping you move toward the life you actually want.
+I work from an ACT (Acceptance and Commitment Therapy) framework, which means I'm less focused on eliminating symptoms and more focused on helping you move toward the life you actually want.

-The question underneath everything isn’t just what’s wrong — it’s what matters to you, and what’s getting in the way.
+The question underneath everything isn't just what's wrong.
+It's what matters to you, and what keeps getting in the way of it.

-For a lot of the women I work with, those patterns look like people-pleasing, over-functioning, or constantly staying one step ahead — you can read more about that here.
+For a lot of the women I work with, those patterns look like people-pleasing, over-functioning, or constantly staying one step ahead of everyone else's needs.
+You can read more about that here.

-Not to scare anyone off.
-But because you deserve to know what you're walking into before you decide.
+I'm also always transparent about what the work actually requires.
+It asks you to be willing to do something a little different, even when it's uncomfortable.
+Not to scare anyone off, but because you deserve to know what you're walking into before you decide.

-If it sounds like what you're carrying has deeper roots — older patterns that have been running quietly underneath everything — I might also mention EMDR as a modality I use.
+If it sounds like what you're carrying has deeper roots, such as older patterns that have been running quietly underneath everything, then I might also mention EMDR as a modality I use.
 Not as a detour, but because sometimes the work needs to happen at the nervous system level, not just the thinking mind.
 You can read more about how I use EMDR to shift these patterns here.

 The Vibe Check